gazebosim/docs/blueprint/Manipulating_models.md

 ## Component Inspector

 The Component Inspector plugin is included in `shapes.sdf`.
-With it, you can select an entity to display some of its attributes, including its pose, whether or not wind is acting on it, whether or not it's static, and more.
+With this plugin, you can select an entity to display some of its attributes, including its pose, whether or not wind is acting on it, whether or not it's static, and more.
 The plugin also displays the gravitational and magnetic fields of your world.

 Expanding the `Pose` attribute will show the coordinate values for a selected object.
-The values will update as the object is moved around (translated or rotated) while the simulation is playing.
+The values will update as the object is moved around (translated or rotated) while the simulation is running.

 ![Updating pose values](img/pose_value.gif)